Classy Ensemble: A Novel Ensemble Algorithm for Classification: Introduction

 Ensemble techniques---which aggregate the outputs of several models to produce a final prediction---are prevalent nowadays within the field of machine learning (ML) and deep learning (DL).
 Well-known methods such as bagging \cite{breiman1996bagging}, boosting \cite{freund1995desicion}, and stacking \cite{wolpert1992stacked} have been around for decades.
 These traditionally rely on the aggregation of many weak models.

 In more recent years the merits of combining strong models have been shown, which serves as the starting point for our work herein.
 We will present a novel ensemble-generation algorithm for classification tasks, called \textit{Classy Ensemble}, which aggregates models by examining their per-class accuracy.
 Through extensive experimentation we will show that our new algorithm is often able to improve upon top ML algorithms.
-We shall also show preliminary DL results.
+We shall also show strong results for DL models.

 The next section discusses ensemble learning.
 In Section~\ref{sec:classy} we describe our novel algorithm: Classy Ensemble .
 We delineate the experimental setup in Section~\ref{sec:setup}, followed by results in Section~\ref{sec:results}, and a discussion in Section~\ref{sec:discussion}.
-Further experimentation on two enhancements is presented in Section~\ref{sec:enhancements}, ending with concluding remarks in Section~\ref{sec:conc}.
+Further experimentation on three enhancements is presented in Section~\ref{sec:enhancements}, ending with concluding remarks in Section~\ref{sec:conc}.